 Other Grounds for Civil Claims Against the Police

 And, as my colleague Kevin Donoghue noted in his blog post: How to Hold the Police Accountable for Human Error, negligence is just one potential head of claim.
-Victims of police misconduct can claim compensation for other things, such as breaches of statutory and common laws, including:
+Victims of police misconduct might be able to claim compensation for other things, such as breaches of statutory and common laws, including:

 - Equality Act 2010